Romano Law

 Becoming a WGA Signatory

-First, if you plan to hire a WGA writer, you or your production company must formally agree to the terms the WGA has negotiated and become a WGA Signatory.
-A WGA writer is explicitly prohibited from selling their screenplay to, or otherwise working with, a company that is not a signatory.
-To become a signatory, your company must complete an application, send it in with a draft of the proposed contract between your company and the WGA writer you intend to hire, sign guarantees insuring guild members will be paid their agreed compensation, and receive a signed Letter of Adherence back from the WGA.
+First, if you plan to hire a WGA writer, you or your production company must formally agree to the terms the WGA has negotiated and become a “signatory” to the WGA Minimum Basic Agreement (although there are some limited exceptions to this rule).
+To become a signatory, your company must complete an application, send it in with a draft of the proposed contract between your company and the writer you intend to hire, sign guarantees insuring guild members will be paid their agreed compensation, and receive a signed Letter of Adherence back from the WGA.
+If your application is approved by the WGA, then you have official signatory status, and you are bound by the terms of the Minimum Basic Agreement.

 Restrictions on WGA Signatories

-Once your company achieves WGA Signatory status, there must be an adherence to the rules and regulations of the WGA.
+Once your company achieves signatory status, you must adhere to the rules and regulations of the WGA.

-Notably, WGA Signatory companies must abide by the following:
+Notably, WGA signatory companies must comply with the following:

-• Your company must not pay writers less than the minimum compensation under the WGA Basic Agreement.
+• Your company must not pay writers (whether or not the writer is a member of the WGA) less than the minimum compensation under the WGA Minimum Basic Agreement.
 As of this posting, the WGA Basic Agreement is current through May 1, 2023.

 • Your company is required to make pension and health contributions on behalf of the writers you hire.
 As of this blog posting, under the current Agreement, companies must make pension contributions at a rate of 9.75% – 11.25% of the compensation paid; health contributions at a rate of 11.5% of the compensation paid; and parental leave contributions at a rate of 0.5% of the compensation paid.